vitessio/website/content/en/blog/2023-06-27-announcing-vitess-17.md

 ### Traffic Throttling Improvements

 * The transaction throttler can now [throttle DMLs even in autocommit mode](https://github.com/vitessio/vitess/pull/13040).
 Previously it only throttled on explicit `BEGIN` statements.
-* The transaction throttler has a new `--tx-throttler-tablet-types` flag to [control the types of tablets](https://github.com/vitessio/vitess/pull/12174) influencing the throttler
+* The transaction throttler has a new `--tx-throttler-tablet-types` flag to [control the types of tablets](https://github.com/vitessio/vitess/pull/12174) influencing the throttler.

 ### VTorc Improvements